-Fernie Mountain Market provides a place where vendors can promote and sell the handmade and homemade goods that they make, bake, or grow.
+Fernie Mountain Market provides a place where vendors can promote and sell the items they make, bake, or grow.

 If you’d like to join us, please contact us first and we will let you know if there is a need for the products or services you offer.
 We are happy to host vendors that would like to attend just a few markets a year or the whole season.
-A Market Coordinator is onsite at 8am each market day, just ask another vendor to pick us out from the crowd and we’ll be glad to give you a hand.
+A Market Coordinator is onsite at 7:45 am each market day.
+Ask someone in a Mountain Market lime green hat for help.

-Once you have approval, please register as a Mountain Market Vendor.
+Once you have approval (instructions above), please register as a Mountain Market Vendor.
 You must register to be to vend at any of the Mountain Market events.
 If you receive Mountain Market eNewsletters via email from us, that means you are registered as a vendor.

 Vendors commit 100% of their vending area to selling items that they can say “I made it, I baked it, or I grew it”

-Please check the Market calendar.
+Please check the Market Calendar.
 Vendors are expected to operate fully throughout the designated time periods.
 If you cannot stay for the entire market period, then it is best to not attend.
-Vendors must be set up and ready to go for 15 minutes before the Market starts.
+Vendors must be set up and ready for sales by 9:45 am.
 Late vendors will not be allowed to set up.
 For the 2020 Market, we will be offering a senior & vulnerable populations shopping period from 9:45 – 10:15 am.

 Market fees are $20 for a 10×10 space.
 Food trucks are $30 per truck.
 All vendors must provide their own setup, and we recommend you come prepared for all the elements that our beautiful mountain setting can send our way.
-Spaces are “first come, first serve”, except for our new reserved area (the treed area along the side of the alley) for season-long vendors.
-Fees are collected by the Market Manager weekly at the beginning of the market via credit or debit card.
+Spaces are “first come, first serve”, except for the reserved area for season-long vendors.
+Fees are collected by the Market Manager each week at the beginning of the market via credit or debit card.
 No cash payments are accepted for 2020.

 Please note that the Mountain Market aims to be a smoke-free and scent friendly environment.
 We request that all vendors respect the breathing space of others and keep their booths smoke and scent friendly.

 All vendors must have a minimum of 25 lb of weight per tent leg (or a minimum of 100lb overall) to secure their tent against the wind.
 This is for your safety and the safety of others.
 If you do not have appropriate tent weights you will not be allowed to set up your tent.

 The Mountain Market is always looking for more farmers that can provide locally grown produce.
 Please contact us.
 Please note that you must grow the produce yourself to sell it at our market.